killershotpy/notification_service/README.md

 Only a request from **host_app** via the above routes can cause the creation/editing/deletion of a global notification.

 # First run:
+1. Be sure to create at least an empty **config_app.ini** file in the directory, otherwise, the application will cause an error and will not run (since it is in .gitignore).

-1. Before you run it, be sure to do collection schema creation for mongoDB, for convenience, the auto-creation file is already written.
+2. Before you run it, be sure to do collection schema creation for mongoDB, for convenience, the auto-creation file is already written.
 Simply write in the console while in the current directory:

         python create_models_in_mongo.py

-2. Make sure you have installed all the required packages.
+3. Make sure you have installed all the required packages.
 To do this, navigate to the project directory and execute in the console:

         pip install -r requirements.txt

-3. Great, now try to run the flask application by executing in the console while in the project directory:
+4. Great, now try to run the flask application by executing in the console while in the project directory:

         python wsgi_dot_run.py